tensorforce/tensorforce/README.md

-TensorForce is actively being maintained and developed both to continuously improve the existing code as well as to reflect new developments as they arise (see road map for more).
+TensorForce is actively being maintained and developed both to continuously improve the existing code as well as to reflect new developments as they arise.
 The aim is not to include every new trick but to adopt methods as they prove themselves stable.